zeeraktalat/zeeraktalat.github.io/workshops.md

 - url: Webpage for the workshop
 - abstract: A brief description of the workshop (2-3 sentences).

+###### Prefaces: prefaces.yml
+The format of the file is:

+- title: <Section Heading>
+- file: <Path to file>

+All files will be included in the proceedings.tex file, so there is no need for begin/end document or a preamble.
+Simply have the content in the file.

+##### Automatically populating files

+1. Create webservices on softconf for reviewer and submission information (softconf output should be CSV files).
+2. Copy the `softconf` directory over to the workshop repository.
+3. Edit the config.json files with the appropriate information.
+4. Run `softconf2aclpub.py`.

+##### Manually steps

+1. Populate program.yml.
+2. Populate prefaces.yml and create the appropriate tex files.
+3. Add the flag `archival: false` to all papers that are non-archival
+4. Remove all references to `attachments` where the attachment is `<submission number>.txt`.
+5. Add all findings papers to be presented, set the ID to `F<number>`.
+6. Ensure all ID numbers in `id` are strings.
+7. Verify the contents of all generated files.
+8. Check that `organizing_committee.yml' is generated with the organizers' information.
+9. Remove 'chairs' from `program_committee.yml`.
+10. Check all files for unicode issues (search for `\x`).

+##### Compiling the Proceedings

+Clone the [ACLPUB2](https://github.com/rycolab/aclpub2) repository and the workshop Github repository into the same root directory.
+The structure should look like this:

+| Root directory
+| | aclpub2
+| | <workshop repo>

+Create a virtual environment for building the proceedings and installing python packages.
+Personally, I use virtualenv, so my instructions are for that but use any you like.

+Go to the aclpub2 directory (and subdirectories) and install all packages.
+Add: `export PYTHONPATH="/path/to/aclpub2"` to your virtual environment definition file (e.g., for virtualenv, the file is `venv_dir/bin/activate`)

+Steps:

+1. Make sure to be in the workshop directory's root.
+2. Run `/path/to/aclpub2/bin/generate . --proceedings --overwrite`
+3. ??? (bugfix)
+4. Profit.

 #### Reviewer Management Guide

+- Invite reviewers via softconf
+-

 #### For Workshop Chairs & Conference Organisers